marzoukali/suss/README.md

 # suss
-Simple URL Shortening Service In Python
+Simple URL Shortening Service In Python using Django